 Sales are down for Chef Boyardee products, and the company closed its Milton, Pennsylvania, plant.
-Chef Boyardee’s share of shelf-stable, ready-meal sales declined 8% over the last decade.
+Chef Boyardee’s share of shelf-stable, ready-meal sales declined 8% in the 2010s.
 In honor of the product’s 90th anniversary, and to reignite interest in the brand, Chef Boyardee recently arranged a collaboration between Donny Osmond and rapper Lil Yachty to update its classic jingle.
 The brand also created throwback recipe cans for Beef Ravioli, Lasagna and Beefaroni that include a simplified ingredient list reminiscent of days past.

 Tootsie Roll Industries

 Leo Hirshfield started selling his hand-wrapped little candies out of his Brooklyn store in February 1897, naming them after his daughter Clara, whose nickname was Tootsie.
 Hirshfield started delivering them with a horse and carriage, and in 1922 he took the company– Sweets Company of America — public.
 Today, the company produces 64 million Tootsie Rolls a day.

 Americans are eating much less sugar in an effort to be more health-conscious, which is eating into Tootsie Rolls’ sales, and candy sales in general.
 The company saw stagnant sales become declining sales in 2016 and 2017.
 In 2019, second-quarter net sales rose slightly to $106 million compared to 2018’s second quarter of $105.6 million, however.